srirampc/cpp-ci/github_actions.md

   Build-Test:
     runs-on: ubuntu-latest
 ```
-All of the following  steps in the workflow are defined underneath a `steps` subheader.
+All of the following  steps in the workflow are defined underneath a `steps` subheader
+of the `jobs` header.

 ## Setup Enviroment